legend-exp/remage/docs/manual/running.md

 # Running simulations

-The :program:`remage` executable drives the simulation from the command line.
+The `remage` executable drives the simulation from the command line.
 A short overview of all available options can be obtained with `remage --help`.

 ```console
 $ remage [OPTIONS] [macros or command string...]